 Fast forward to 2017 and while we don't have precise figures on whether connected kit has been flying off the online shelves, it's a fair assumption to make that we still have a way to go before everyone is walking around in heart rate monitoring shirts.

-So smart clothing isn't ready yet but that doesn't mean you shouldn't be excited.
+So smart clothing has exploded yet, but that doesn't mean you shouldn't be excited.
 There may be lots of people weighing up the decision whether it's time to invest in smart clothing instead of a wrist worn fitness tracker, so here's a few reasons that could persuade you to ditch the Fitbit.

 The comfort factor